yuanyuyang/cafm-tribofilm-thickness-analysis/README.md

 The apparent tribofilm thickness is estimated from the height difference between the detected mechanical transition and electrical transition.

+## Original data workflow

+The original workflow analyses conductive-AFM data stored in `.spm` files.
+These files are read using the Gwyddion Python module (`gwy`).
+The script extracts force and current curves from a Gwyddion data container, calculates the derivatives of force and current with respect to height, and estimates the apparent tribofilm thickness from the detected mechanical and electrical transitions.

+A CSV example is included only to demonstrate the core calculation without requiring users to install Gwyddion or access unpublished raw `.spm` files.

 ## Repository structure

 ```text